kubesail/kubesail-docs/docs/FAQ.md

 ### How do I check the agent logs if something isn't working?

 On your system, you can checkout the `kubesail-agent` namespace which contains the agent.
 You can view the logs with: `sudo kubectl -n kubesail-agent logs -l app=kubesail-agent`.
 You might also try running `curl -sL https://pibox.io/help.sh | sudo bash` to submit a help request.

+### How do I find where my "KubeSail Apps" store data on my pibox?

+All KubeSail apps are really Kubernetes apps, an open source tool for which there is a lot of documentation available!
+We use "k3s", which stores all of its data at `/var/lib/rancher/k3s/storage`.
+In that directory, you'll find directories that end with titles like "default_deluge-config" - which means a disk in the "default" namespace named "deluge-config".
+K3s can also be configured to use any other type of disk, but we use simple directories at `/var/lib/rancher/k3s/storage` by default.

+### What do I do if my certificate isn't working?

+First, check that there aren't any updates available at https://kubesail.com/clusters.
+If not, you can try restarting the agent with: `sudo kubectl -n kubesail-agent delete pods --all`, which should reverify your local certificates.

+### How do I get the PiBox screen working?

+See the [PiBox docs](https://docs.kubesail.com/guides/pibox/kubesail/).
+If you're more advanced, you can view all of our "Pibox OS" scripts at https://github.com/kubesail/pibox-os/